 Primarily, these hypocritical Christians soldiers will gossip about, scold, reprimand, criticize, accuse, or bicker with their brothers and sisters in Christ, most often without giving their fellow soldiers a chance to rectify any “perceived” wrong.
 In fact, hypocritical Christians who are ignorant of or disobedient to the established Christian resolution management, as discussed in Matthew 18:15-19, are those who give “turning the other cheek” a new meaning when they open “friendly fire” on fellow Christian soldiers.

 Even though James warns people about the dangers of their tongues (cf. James 3:1-10), knowing this Divine Truth does not guarantee that insincere Christians will seek the Holy Spirit’s guidance before they decide to use their deadly tongues.
 In many spiritual abuse cases, one moment these deadly tongues are praising the Lord, and the next moment they are cursing and condemning God’s adopted sons and daughters.
-Consequently, when Christian weapons are used in friendly-fire attacks, especially in the forms of tongue lashings, condemnations, accusations, cursings, gossip, libel and slander that are waged against fellow Christian soldiers, then the rules of engagement have been violated.
+Consequently, when Christians’ tongues become the weapons that are used in friendly-fire attacks, especially when they are used to wage war against fellow Christian soldiers via tongue lashings, condemnations, false accusations, cursings, gossips, libels, and slanderous statements, then the Lord’s rules of engagement for spiritual warfare have been dishonored.

-Any time when Christian soldiers’ plans specifically have been to use their Christian weapons in a malicious way, like to teach or punish (to destroy or cripple) other Christian soldiers, then these friendly-fire Christians have violated their spiritual warfare’s rules of engagement.
-In fact, whether believers intended to destroy, cripple, and/or shame their fellow Christian soldiers, or whether their fellow Christian soldiers’ brokenness and injuries happened unintentionally, the truth of the matter is that spiritual abuse has taken place any time believers have been in the least bit unsociable, unsympathetic, unreceptive, unforgiving, unfair, unjust, unkind, and unloving toward other believers!
+Any time when Christian soldiers’ plans specifically have been to use their Christian weapons in a malicious way, like to teach or punish (to destroy or cripple) other Christian soldiers, then their friendly-fire attacks have dishonored the Lord’s rules of engagement for spiritual warfare.
+In fact, no matter if believers intended to destroy, cripple, and/or shame their fellow Christian soldiers, or if their fellow Christian soldiers’ brokenness and injuries happened unintentionally, the truth of the matter is that spiritual abuse has taken place any time believers have been in the least bit unsociable, unsympathetic, unreceptive, unforgiving, unfair, unkind, and unloving toward other believers.

 Now, in order for the entire Body of Christ to put an end to friendly-fire casualties, EVERY believer in Christ must take care not to treat another believer in Christ the same way that the world treats its people.
-Godly love first and foremost should be in Christ’s CHURCH, which means that Christians should be practicing among themselves what they preach and teach to unbelievers and to believers.
-Thus, Christian soldiers ALWAYS should be demonstrating the love of Jesus the Christ to EVERY in the Army of the Lord Christian.
+Godly love first and foremost should be in Christ’s BODY, which means that people who call themselves Christians should be practicing among themselves what they preach and teach to unbelievers or to other believers.
+Thus, Christian soldiers ALWAYS should be demonstrating the love of Jesus Christ to EVERY Army of the Lord believer.

-For sure, as true believers, our first priority is to show each other the same God kind of love our Lord not only demonstrated for us but also put in those of us who are born again and saved.
+For sure, as true believers, our first priority is to show each other the same God-kind of love our Lord not only demonstrated for us but also put in those of us who are born again, saved, and filled with the Holy Spirit.
 Our second priority is to show the world this same love of God.
-Lastly, without a doubt, the Christians who are truly godly will be the believers who are following the biblically prescribed methods for dealing with one another, especially in every Christian soldier to Christian soldier relationship!
+Lastly, without a doubt, the Christians who are truly godly (who are the Lord’s saints) will be the believers who are following the biblically prescribed methods for dealing with one another, especially in every Christian soldier to Christian soldier relationship!